pepstock-org/Charba-Wiki/docs/axes/Linear.md

 See [INTL number format](../intl/NumberFormat) documentation if you want to use a number formatter, provided out-of-the-box.

+The callback can return a String (for single line) or a list of strings (for multiple lines).

 ### NoSelectedDatasetTicksCallback callback

 **Charba** provides a common implementation for tick callback to set the decimal digits of ticks in case of all data sets are hidden, to avoid the annoying standard format of doubles.